ostdotcom/ost-sdk-js/README.md

     const usersService = ostObj.services.users;
     ```

-* Create a User.
+* Create User.
 This creates a unique identifier for each user.

     ```js
     usersService.create({})